DrYerzinia/janus-notes/9_25_2019/9_25_2019_Rebalancing_Measurments.md

 ## Center of Mass Measurement

 To measure the center of mass of the submarine it was suspended from the top of its front and rear frame clamps.
 The intersection of the gravity vectors in each case was taken to estimate the center of mass.
-The result was a sport inbetween the center motor mounts, 4cm below the frame line.
+The result was a spot inbetween the center motor mounts, 4cm below the frame line.
 This is very close to being inline with the thrusters which should reducing the pitching when driving issue significantly.

 ![Center-of-Mass Test Setup](img/COM_Test.jpg)

-During the initaly measurment a 1/2 wide piece of duct tape was used as the hanging cord.
+During the inital measurment a 1/2 wide piece of duct tape was used as the hanging cord.
 This tore and the submarine fell.
 In the sucessfull tests a full width piece of tape was used and there where no issues.
 It was hung from a shelving rack and the rack frame was used as a gravity vector reference.
-Photos where taken and overlaied to find the intersection point.
+Photos where taken and overlaid to find the intersection point.

 The submarine was mostly caught but took significant damage in the fall.
 Both of the top bolt points on the frame clamps cracked.
 The side of the frame that hit first took significant damage.
 The front and rear motor mounts broke off.
 The frame broke at the rear weld point.
 The rear thruster cowling broke at the supports.
 The front motor mount shatered at all of the holes and more spots into 6-7 pieces.
 All pieces where found and acetone welded back together.
 The frame appears to be functional again.